How to Sing High Notes Without Strain

 This one’s a bit counter-intuitive, but it works.

-When most beginners try to strain and hit those really high notes, you notice them start to look upwards as if their reaching for a note that physically higher than them.
+When most beginners try to strain and sing those really high notes, you notice them start to look upwards as if their reaching for a note that physically higher than them.
 They start to move their head and chin up.

 But that’s not right.